Section 27: General power to amend specification after grant

 r.75 is also relevant

 When the examiner considers that the amendments appear to be allowable (subject to any opposition) the actions set out in 27.12 should be taken.
-Litigation section will arrange for a notice to be made in the Journal declaring that the amendments are now open to opposition.
-The notice will state that copies of the amendments and the reasons for it are available by application to the Litigation Section, and, if amendments have been filed electronically, details of the amendments can also be viewed through the website.
+RAPS will arrange for a notice to be made in the Journal declaring that the amendments are now open to opposition.
+The notice will state that copies of the amendments and the reasons for it are available by application to the RAPS, and, if amendments have been filed electronically, details of the amendments can also be viewed through the website.

 If on the other hand no agreement has been reached and the matter is to be decided at a hearing, notice of the proposed amendments may be advertised in the Journal, the advertisement making clear that the question of the allowability of the amendments has not yet been determined, but that if it proves to be acceptable in the form proposed, a further advertisement will not be made.
 If no notice of opposition is received within the prescribed period (see 27.25) an ex parte hearing will be held.
 If the proposed amendments are accepted essentially unchanged they should be effected without further delay, but if the amendments approved differ materially from those originally proposed, a further notice announcing a new opposition period will be made, and the decision is an interim one see 27.29 If the decision of the hearing is to refuse the amendments this fact must be advertised.